pulumi/pulumi-databricks/docs/_index.md

 {{< /chooser >}}
 ## Configuration Reference

-> **Note** If you experience technical difficulties with rolling out resources in this example, please make sure that environment variables don't conflict with other provider configuration attributes.
-When in doubt, please run `TF_LOG=DEBUG pulumi up` to enable debug mode through the `TF_LOG` environment variable.
-Look specifically for `Explicit and implicit attributes` lines, that should indicate authentication attributes used.

 The provider configuration supports the following arguments:

 * `host` - (optional) This is the host of the Databricks workspace.
 It is a URL that you use to login to your workspace.